AngryBirdspro/AngryBirdspro/README.md

 # NOTE TO THE DEVELOPERS
 ## Deadline
-Must be completed in 4 weeks tims
+Must be completed in 4 weeks time

 ## Follow programming principles
 **Explore** - plan and brainstorm the idea